marwanbukhori/vinland/doc/SETUP_GUIDE.md

 - **"GeneratedAppGlideModule not found"**: Run `flutter clean` then `flutter pub get`.
 - **"Permission Denied" in Firestore**: Ensure you ran the `firebase deploy` step above.
 - **Gradle Errors**: Ensure your Java version matches.
 Run `flutter doctor -v` to check the Java bundled with Android Studio.
+- **Notification Permissions**: On Android 13+, the app will request notification permissions on first launch.
+If denied, reminders will not work.
+Enable specific permissions in App Settings.

 ---